Beyonce tested for mutated gene amid dad's breast cancer battle

 Beyonce and Solange Knowles got themselves tested for the mutated BRCA2 gene after learning of their dad Mathew's breast cancer diagnosis.

-The former Destiny's Child manager spoke about his diagnosis in an interview on U.S. breakfast show Good Morning America on Wednesday, to mark the beginning of Breast Cancer Awareness month.
+The former Destiny's Child manager spoke about his diagnosis in an interview on U.S. breakfast show Good Morning America on Wednesday (02Oct19) - the first day of Breast Cancer Awareness month.

 And in his chat with Michael Strahan, Mathew revealed that the first call he made when he learned of his health battle was to his famous family members - because he knows there's a good chance that his children could be carriers of the same gene, which would make them more likely to suffer from cancer in later years.